 15. Someone Gets Sprayed by a Skunk

-If you are really concerned, you can also try leaving a bright flashlight on outside your tent; skunks are nocturnal and do not like the light.
+If you’re really concerned, you can also try leaving a bright flashlight on outside your tent; skunks are nocturnal and don’t like the light.

 16. You Didn’t Bring Enough Food

 Running out of food while camping can be awful, especially if your campsite is far from any grocery stores.
-To avoid this common problem, always pack more than you think you will need.
+To avoid this common problem, always pack more than you think you’ll need.

 If they packed extra canned foods and other non-perishables, they may be happy to leave some with you.